GRCDEV/ArduSim/help/development.md

 With `getMissionHelper()` a new set of functions appear that help to interact with the UAV to perform planned missions:

 * `int getCurrentWaypoint()`.
 It provides the identifier of the current waypoint of the mission.
-* `Waypoint getLastWaypoint()`.
-It provides the last waypoint of the current mission.
-* `Location2DUTM getLastWaypointUTM()`.
-It provices the UTM coordinates of the last waypoint of the current mission.
 * `List<Waypoint> get()`.This method provides the mission currently stored in the UAV.
 It must be previously sent to the flight controller with the function `updateUAV(List<Waypoint>)`.
 * `List<Waypoint>[] getMissionsLoaded()`.
 This function provides the missions already loaded from file.
 This function must not be used before the `setMissionsLoaded(List<Waypoint[])` function.
 * `List<WaypointSimplified> getSimplified()`.
 This method must be invoked once the mission is sent to the drone with `updateUAV(List<Waypoint>)`.
 It provides the mission that is show on screen when performing a simulation.
 This mission is simplified, as it lacks of waypoints that don't add new line segments to the shown path.
 As example, it is used in *MUSCOP* protocol to build the path the UAVs have to follow.